Last Updated: May, 2018

 You’d think it’d be easy to spot, with the big Lazaretto house and two wind socks.
 The best landmark is the large, boxy, medium blue industrial building next door to the east.
 The seaplane base is adjacent to the west.

 The typical approach to 9N2 is from and underneath the west side of Class B. The approach cutout ceiling is 600 feet and the sea lane is 300 feet.
-Communication with approach is not usually necessary, but it’s useful to monitor west tower (135.1) and call them if desired to announce your appoarch.
+Communication with approach is at pilots discretion (119.75, 124.35, 128.4).
+They are not always familiar with the seaplane base.
+It’s useful to monitor west tower (135.1) and call them if desired to announce your approach.
 For special events, the Philadelphia ATC Operations Desk can be contacted in advance at 215 492 4123.

-WEST WINDS: The sea lane is on the north side of Tinicum Island with a 300 ft ceiling (the Class B terminal chart floor isn’t drawn right).
+WEST WINDS: The sea lane is on the north side of Tinicum Island with a 300 ft ceiling (the Class B terminal chart floor should be drawn north of the island).
 We typically fly down the south side of the island, eastbound at 250 ft.
-Turn base by mid island, fly over the island and land to the west.
-Jet traffic climbing out of runway 27 Left is usually at a good altitude by that point and aren’t an issue.
+Turn base by mid-island, fly over the island and land to the west.
+Any farther east, and you are entering Class B. Jet traffic climbing out of runway 27 Left is at a good attitude by that point and wake turbulence isn’t an issue.

 EAST WINDS: This landing approach is easier, but jets landing runway 9 right present a wake turbulence concern.
 Fly down the south (NJ) side of the river, then turn right base in order to see the approaching jets from the west.
 If a conflict is obvious, then fly westbound again and come around for another approach.